collectivemedia/celos/README.md

 Before a given slot is run, Celos checks a **trigger** to make sure the data that is needed by that slot is available.
-A typical trigger would be a check that given `_SUCCESS` file or hourly directory in HDFS exists, but triggers can also be more complex - for example, it's possible to wait for multiple files.
+A typical trigger would be a check that a given `_SUCCESS` file or hourly directory in HDFS exists, but triggers can also be more complex - for example, it's possible to wait for multiple files.